prof-rossetti/intro-to-python/projects/shopping-cart/challenges.md

 Assemble a handful of real products that have barcodes.

-Ask to borrow the professor's barcode scanner during class or office hours, or feel free to [purchase one from Amazon](https://www.amazon.com/UNIDEEPLY-Barcode-Scanner-Handheld-Scanning/dp/B07GYLKX4J/ref=sr_1_1_sspa).
+Ask to borrow the professor's barcode scanner during class or office hours, or feel free to [purchase a barcode scanner from Amazon](https://www.amazon.com/UNIDEEPLY-Barcode-Scanner-Handheld-Scanning/dp/B07GYLKX4J/ref=sr_1_1_sspa).
+Some barcode scanners have a normal USB-A connection, so new Mac users without these ports may also need a [USB-A to USB-C adapter](https://www.amazon.com/nonda-Adapter-Thunderbolt-MacBook-Devices/dp/B083DRSWKR/?th=1).

 Connect the barcode scanner to your computer's USB port, and practice scanning a few of the items, and record the resulting product identifiers.